Field Guide 22 February 2026

 Everyone Will Assume You Didn't Write That

 You wrote it.
-You wrote all of it.
-You sweated over the word choices, restructured the argument four times, rewrote the introduction at 11pm because it wasn't quite right, and you care - deeply and specifically - about the difference between a good sentence and a merely adequate one.
-And then you handed it to someone who read the first paragraph and thought: ChatGPT.
+All of it.
+You agonised over word choices, restructured your argument four times, revised your introduction at 11 p.m. because it still wasn't quite right and cared deeply and specifically about the difference between a good sentence and one that is merely adequate.
+Then you turned it over to someone who read the first paragraph and said, "This is clearly the work of a chatbot."
+That is the particular tax imposed on those who work in AI literacy.

 5